gianpierodiblasi/LogicalCircuit/README.md

   - input:
     - simplifier: the simplifier (FUNCTION)
   - output: NOTHING
+- *computeExpressions(parameters)*: returns a JSON object representing the computation of the JavaScript expressions of the logical circuits; the JSON is returned if and only if this object represents a set of valid logical circuits
+  - input:
+    - parameters: the input parameters (JSON)
+  - output: the JSON object representing the JavaScript expressions of the logical circuits, an empty JSON if this object does not represent a set of valid logical circuits (JSON)
+- *computeExpression(name, parameters)*: returns a boolean representing the computation of the JavaScript expression of a logical circuits; the boolean is returned if and only if this object represents a set of valid logical circuits
+  - input:
+    - name: the output node (STRING)
+    - parameters: the input parameters (JSON)
+  - output: the boolean representing the computation of the JavaScript expression of a logical circuits, an empty value if this object does not represent a set of valid logical circuits (BOOLEAN)
+- *getJavaScriptExpressions()*: returns a JSON object representing the JavaScript expressions of the logical circuits; the JSON is returned if and only if this object represents a set of valid logical circuits
+  - input: NOTHING
+  - output: the JSON object representing the JavaScript expressions of the logical circuits, an empty JSON if this object does not represent a set of valid logical circuits (JSON)
+- *getJavaScriptExpression(name)*: returns a string representing the JavaScript expression of a logical circuit; the expression is returned if and only if this object represents a set of valid logical circuits
+  - input:
+    - name: the output node (STRING)
+  - output: the string representing the JavaScript expression of a logical circuit, an empty string if this object does not represent a set of valid logical circuits (JSON)
+- *isValid()*: checks if this object represents a set of valid logical circuits
+  - input: NOTHING
+  - output: true if this object represents a set of valid logical circuits, false otherwise (BOOLEAN)
 - *setBezierConnector(bezierConnector)*: sets the bezier connector
   - input:
     - bezierConnector: true to connect the object by means of a bezier curve, false otherwise (BOOLEAN)